 Why aren’t my villagers breeding?

-Can you breed villagers with different jobs?
+Can you breed villagers with jobs?

 Can villagers breed automatically?